moveit/moveit.ros.org/events/2023-google-summer-of-code/index.markdown

 * Be specific in describing your experience.
 Rather than saying "experienced C++ programmer," point us to code that you have written and contributed.
 * Describe your background and experience in robotics and ROS.
 * Tell us what you hope to get out of the Summer of Code experience.
+* Reach out to the mentor(s) of your preferred project to discuss your ideas